shwetanjalidora/Capstone/README.md

-# Supervised Classification Algorithm using Python
+# Supervised Classification Algorithm using Python on Kickstarter Dataset

 ## Research Question: Predicting whether a currently "Live" project will Succeed or Fail based on the projects which were previously "Successful" or "Failure